Further refactor

 If you’ve got the Rust compiler installed then you can take some Rust source code:

-and compile/run it with:
+and compile it into a WebAssembly component with:

 (Note: make sure you installed Rust using the

-method in the official instructions above, and do not have a copy of the Rust toolchain installed on your system in some other way as well (e.g. the system package manager).
-Otherwise, therustup target add...
+rustupmethod in the official instructions above, and do not have a copy of the Rust toolchain installed on your system in some other way as well (e.g. the system package manager).
+Otherwise, therustup target add...command may not install the target for the correct copy of Rust.)Features

 Fast.
 Wasmtime is built on the optimizing Cranelift code generator to quickly generate high-quality machine code either at runtime or ahead-of-time.
 Wasmtime is optimized for efficient instantiation, low-overhead calls between the embedder and wasm, and scalability of concurrent instances.